-Weaknesses
+Weaknesses:

-- Competing schemes may not meet client's requirements unless specified in detail before the bidding begins; - The cheapest building in terms of whole-life costs may not be produced; - The client loses control over quality in design; - Client's clearly defined brief required at commencement; - Changes after commencement are expensive; - Analysis of tenders may be subjective.
+- Competing schemes may not meet client's requirements unless specified in detail before the bidding begins. - It may not produce the cheapest building in terms of whole-life costs. - The client loses control over quality in design. - Client's clearly-defined brief is required at commencement. - Changes after commencement are expensive. - Analysis of tenders may be subjective.